AdaCore/spark2014/docs/lrm/source/packages.rst

          with Refined_State => (B1 => null)  -- Oh, there isn't any state after all
       is
          procedure Init_B1
-            with Refined_Global  => null,  -- Refined Globals and Depends of a null refinement Refined_Depends => null
+            with Refined_Global  => null,  -- Refined_Global and Refined_Depends of a null refinement
+                 Refined_Depends => null
          is
          begin